One month. Four weeks. 30 days.

 In my case, I had 30 days to study and I scored a 780 out of 800, the 99th percentile.

 And you can, too.

-I wrote 30 Days to GMAT Success to help students ace their GMAT’s.
-Over the years, I’ve heard so many students tell me they felt lost, confused and overwhelmed with preparing for the GMAT.
+I wrote 30 Day GMAT Success to help students ace their GMAT.
+Over the years, I’ve heard so many students tell me they feel lost, confused and overwhelmed when preparing for the GMAT.
 My experience taught me it’s not what you study, but how you study and I’d like to share those methods with you.